npmstudy/your-node-v20-monoreopo-project/README.md

-# pnpm-monorepo
+# Your Node.js v20 Menoreopo Project

-> A PNPM monorepo template for personal projects.
+> A PNPM monorepo template for Node.js v20 projects.

 ## What is in this repository?